 Why Get Google Reviews?

-If you’re on Google My Business but not seeking out reviews, you are missing out on an important opportunity.
+If you’re on Google Business Profile but not seeking out reviews, you are missing out on an important opportunity.
 Potential customers are much more likely to choose your business if there are lots of reviews.

 Don’t focus too much on positive reviews either.
 All legitimate customer feedback is beneficial to your online reputation.

 Reviews prove that you are a legitimate business that real people frequent.
 It doesn’t take long for a customer to leave you a review from their computer or mobile device.

 However, it can make all of the difference in your search rankings and how often you come up in local search results.